CentOS/shim-review/README.md

 *******************************************************************************
 ### If shim is loading GRUB2 bootloader, which modules are built into your signed GRUB2 image?
+Skip this, if you're not using GRUB2.

+Hint: this is about those modules that are in the binary itself, not the `.mod` files in your filesystem.
 *******************************************************************************
 all_video boot blscfg cat configfile cryptodisk echo ext2 f2fs fat font